-Malia Obama Lands ‘Hollywood’ Internship: Harvey Weinstein Hires Barack Obama’s Eldest Daughter
+Malia Obama Lands Hollywood Internship: Harvey Weinstein Hires Barack Obama’s Eldest Daughter

 If Malia is contemplating a career in Hollywood, her internship with Weinstein is as good as it gets.
 Some of the producer’s credits include The Founder, Pulp Fiction, Shakespeare in Love, Lion and more.

 Weinstein has a history of supporting the Democrats in Washington.
 His relationship as an insider apparently played well with the Obamas.
-In 2013, he and his wife, Georgina Chapman, hosted a fundraiser for the party.
-During the event, President Obama thanked the Weinsteins for their support, friendship and for making “amazing” movies.
+In 2013, he and his wife, Georgina Chapman, hosted a fundraiser for the Democrat Party.
+During the event, President Obama thanked the Weinsteins for their support, friendship, and for making “amazing” movies.

-As the oldest Obama daughter, all eyes have been on Malia’s future for the day she begins her life in college and beyond.
+As the oldest Obama daughter, all eyes have been on Malia’s future, waiting for the day she begins her life in college and beyond.
 Unlike her sister, Malia’s time as a first daughter has not been uneventful.

 Malia Obama will intern for movie producer Harvey Weinstein starting in February. https://t.co/v4wtThG8Nn pic.twitter.com/6uCcOLtBpv